top of page

 Ogundele Lab

 The brain is made up of numerous interconnected neurons that communicate through synapses.
 In the cognitive centers, synchronized activity among neurons generates spikes and bursts of action potentials that encode information at the network level.
-Our laboratory focuses on studying synaptic mechanisms that regulate network excitability and coding in these brain regions.
-We also investigate the distribution of midbrain presynaptic terminals in the cognitive centers, to understand their role in learning and decision-making.
+Our laboratory studies synaptic mechanisms that regulate network excitability and coding in these brain regions.
+We also investigate the distribution of midbrain presynaptic terminals in the cognitive centers to understand their role in learning and decision-making.

 Ventral tegmental area projections in decision-making